syre-data/tutorials/beginner/fireworks/README.md

 + [Tidyverse](https://www.tidyverse.org/)

 ## Creating your first project
 Let's start up the desktop app.
 If this is your first time running it, you'll first have to create a user account.
-Enter your email and click the **Get Started** button.
+Enter your email and click the **Get started!** button.
 This will take you to your dashboard.

 ![Thot desktop start screen](images/desktop_startup.png)

-If you don't have any projects created yet, click on the **Create my first project** button (otherwise click on the **New** button).
+If you don't have any projects created yet, click on the **Create your first project** button (otherwise click on the **New** button).
 You'll be asked to select the folder to place the project in.
 Let's call this one `silent_fireworks`.
 Each Thot project is contained in its own folder where all the resources for that project are organized.

 Once you create the project, you will be taken to the project canvas.